 How to Conduct Market Research on Amazon

 To gain insights on the best—selling, most profitable, and trending products on Amazon, it is recommended that new and existing sellers deploy market research software solutions like IO Scout.
 You can also know how these products are currently selling.
 These are deep search tools for the Amazon marketplace.
 IO Scout is used in comparing listings to determine how much your competition is selling monthly.
+You have to be aware that it is paid and requires a subscription.

 Getting Your Inventory from third-party sources to Amazon FBA